AdilAzhari/blood-bank/README.md

 - **Notifications**: Send notifications via email and push notifications.
 - **API Integration**: Expose and consume APIs for data exchange.
 - **File Uploads**: Handle file uploads for documentation and records.
+- **Permissions Management**: Manage user roles and permissions with Spatie's Laravel Permission package.
+- **UI Components**: Utilize Laravel UI for authentication scaffolding and Bootstrap for front-end components.

 ## Technologies Used